vippsas/vipps-developers/terminology.md

 * Sale unit - A merchant can have one or more sale units.
 It may be different brands, different physical locations, different services, etc.

-* `Vipps-Subscription-Key` - This is one of the API keys that is retrieved by logging in on [portal.vipps.no](https://portal.vipps.no).
+* `Vipps-Subscription-Key` - This subscription key is retrieved by logging in on [portal.vipps.no](https://portal.vipps.no).
-  The header which supplies this subscription key for the Vipps API is `Vipps-Subscription-Key`, or sometimes called `Ocp-Apim-Subscription-Key`.
+  The header which supplies the subscription key to the Vipps API is `Ocp-Apim-Subscription-Key`.

 ## Commonly used Norwegian words